The Effect of Stellar Contamination on Low-resolution Transmission Spectroscopy: Needs Identified by NASA's Exoplanet Exploration Program Study Analysis Group 21: Unocculted Active Regions

-\begin{finding} \underline{\textbf{Finding \arabic{section}.3}} \\ \\ \textit{Summary}: Stellar ``granulation flicker" constitutes a fundamental ``noise floor" on stellar light curves that increases with decreasing stellar surface gravity and at shorter wavelengths.
+From this analysis, we draw the following finding. \\ \\ \underline{\textbf{Finding 3.3}} \\ \\ \textit{Summary}: Stellar ``granulation flicker" constitutes a fundamental ``noise floor" on stellar light curves that increases with decreasing stellar surface gravity and at shorter wavelengths.
 The impact of this stellar granulation can enter as a source of noise and/or contamination for transmission spectroscopy in two ways.
-The first is through extra light curve scatter, whose impact is minimal in most cases (at most $\sim$0.05\% error on the transit depth in the visible and even less at longer wavelengths).
+The first is through extra light curve scatter, the impact of which is minimal in most cases (at most $\sim$0.05\% error on the transit depth in the visible and even less at longer wavelengths).
 The second is through a contamination source similar to that of spots and faculae, albeit at a much lower amplitude ($\sim 1\%$ of the transit depth at about 0.7\,$\mu$m).
 This second source is significant at short wavelengths for smaller exoplanets around Sun-like stars, but decreases strongly as a function of wavelength. \\ \\ \textit{Capability Needed}: 3D granulation simulations need to be validated against observed light curves as a function of spectral type and wavelengths relevant for future space-based observatories ($\sim$0.3--5\,$\micron$).
-Simulations of exoplanets crossing those simulated stellar surfaces should be studied in more detail as to study the full impact of these features as a contamination source in the transmission spectrum of high-profile exoplanet systems. \\ \\ \textit{Capability Today}: Granulation is well understood in large optical bandpasses from space-based missions such as \textit{CoRoT}, \Kepler{} and \TESS{}.
+Simulations of exoplanets crossing those simulated stellar surfaces should be used further to study the full impact of these features as a contamination source in the transmission spectrum of high-profile exoplanet systems. \\ \\ \textit{Capability Today}: Granulation is well understood in large optical bandpasses from space-based missions such as \Kepler{}, \TESS{}, and CHEOPS.
 Methodology is in place in order to understand and analyze its amplitude given an observed precise light curve.
-3D stellar models can be used to model granulation as a function of wavelength for different spectral types. \\ \\ \textit{Mitigation in Progress}: All-sky missions such as \TESS{} can retrieve the properties of the granulation signal for high-profile exoplanet host stars. \\ \end{finding}
+3D stellar models can be used to model granulation as a function of wavelength for different spectral types.

+CHEOPS observations of the G8/K0 subgiant KELT-11 show granulation-induced variability of 200\,ppm \citep{Benz2021} that is in line with predictions \citep{Sulis:2020}.
+For future Ariel observations, simulations show that the impact of granulation can be comparable to photon noise uncertainties for a 3-hr transit of the G0V HD\,209458 \citep{Sarkar:2018}.
+Similarly, simulated transits of the Sun show that solar oscillations and granulation produce signals with an amplitude of 100\,ppm, producing a planetary radius uncertainty that accounts for a significant fraction of the error budget of the PLATO mission \citep{Morris2020_plato}.